LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

     **Other phones, including iPhone 17 models other than 17e, do not have the reconnection problems with InPlay DASH Pods** - but see [Increase in DASH Faults](#increase-in-dash-faults) when using the *keep-connected* Bluetooth method which affects all phone models and seems to be box specific.

-> * Note that the BLE Management modifications, known as *ble-heartbeat*, found in release code with v3.14.6 or newer cannot fix the slow reconnection time for Atlas DASH Pods using iPhone 16 and 17e.
+> * Note that the BLE Management modifications, known as *ble-heartbeat*, found in released code v3.14.7 or newer cannot fix the slow reconnection time for Atlas DASH Pods using iPhone 16 and 17e.

 > * The `next-dev` code offers yet another version of connect on demand, nicknamed *eager-connect*.
 It senses if the connection is taking too long, quits the attempt and retries until the connection goes through.
 For iPhone 16/17e, this can still be a few seconds, but much faster than before.